-Our programme is guided by the Careers Guidance and access for education and training providers (link to Gov doc) and the eight Gatsby Benchmarks identifying the elements of good practice in career guidance.
+Our programme is guided by the careers guidance and access for education and training providers and the eight Gatsby Benchmarks identifying the elements of good practice in career guidance.

 The programme builds progressively and aims to provide students with the skills and knowledge they require to be able to make an informed choice about their future options.
 Our careers provision offers tailored support for all our students, meaning that every student, including SEND students’ individual needs are met.

 Click on the Key Stage Links to discover how our Careers Programme is implemented across our year groups.

 Year 7, 8 and 9 students learn about personal development, planning, and decision making in their PSHE, English and RE lessons (although there is crossover into all subjects) and by accessing dedicated careers websites such as UniFrog.

 Students start to identify the types of jobs they are interested in and the personal qualities and skills required to do each job.

 The students are provided with opportunities to develop their self-awareness, identify their skills, strengths, values, aptitudes and personality as they begin learning about career management, and decision making.

 As our students progress through the school, opportunities are developed and include talks and events dedicated to next steps.

 As they progress through KS3 they continue to develop their awareness of the world of work as they review their sense of self and their particular skillset as they mature.

 In the spring of Year 9 we invite members of local businesses to be quizzed by the whole year group through the game ‘What’s My Line?’ in preparation for them choosing their options.